arpa2/tlspool/doc/databases.rst

 **Values** each are a binary composition of the following elements:

-  * A 32-bit flag field, including the type of material represented in the key, according to the value at hand (each type has its own entry), one of the flags is used to indicate revocation rather than confirmation;
+  * A 32-bit flag field in network-byte order, including the type of material represented in the key, according to the database entry at hand (each type has separate entries), one of the flags is used to indicate revocation rather than confirmation;
-  * A NUL-terminated string holding a validation expression (the least of which would be "1", or 0x30 0x00);
+  * A NUL-terminated string holding a validation expression (the least of which would be "1", or 0x30 0x00); this is meaningful for signing entries;
   * The parameters for the given type; usually, a credential to use for
     validation: